Top 3 responsibilities in a day:

-What part of your job do you find most fulfilling?
+What part of your job do you find to be most fulfilling?

-How would you describe working for a co-op?
+How do you describe working for a co-op?

 I have an entire new family.
 I’ve made many friendships and have been able to network with my peers at other co-ops throughout the state and country.
 It’s like a big family that you can call on to help and provide advice whenever we might need it.

 Do you see opportunity for growth in this position?

 I’ve already been able to advance!
 I started as a part-time GIS technician and have been able to grow into the position of a supervisor.
 The co-op encourages continuous learning and gives us the time and resources to do it.